Maria Montessori: Birth and family

-Montessori was born on 31 August 1870, in Chiaravalle, Italy.
+Montessori was born on 31 August 1870 in Chiaravalle, in the province of Ancona, Italy.
 Her father, Alessandro Montessori, age 33, was an official of the Ministry of Finance working in the local state-run tobacco factory.
-Her mother, Renilde Stoppani, 25 years old, was well-educated for the times and was the great-niece of Italian geologist and paleontologist Antonio Stoppani.
+Her mother, Renilde Stoppani, 25 years old, was well-educated for the times and was the niece of Italian geologist and paleontologist Antonio Stoppani.
 While she did not have any particular mentor, she was very close to her mother who readily encouraged her.
 She also had a loving relationship with her father, although he disagreed with her choice to continue her education.

 1883–1896: Education

 Early education

-The Montessori family moved to Florence in 1873, then to Rome in 1875 because of her father's work.
+Because of her father's work, the family frequently moved during Montessori's childhood.
+The Montessori family moved to Florence in 1873, then to Rome in 1875.
 Montessori entered a public elementary school at the age of 6 in 1876.
-Her early school record was "not particularly noteworthy", although she was awarded certificates for good behavior in the 1st grade and for "lavori donneschi", or "women's work", the next year.
+Her early school record was "not particularly noteworthy", although she was awarded certificates for good behavior in the first grade and for lavori donneschi, or "women's work", the next year.
+When a teacher asked her class to present the lives of famous women the children wanted to imitate, young Montessori reportedly said, "I shall never be that.
+I care too much for the children of the future to add yet another biography to the list".

 Secondary school

-In 1883 or 1884, at the age of 13, Montessori entered a secondary, technical school, Regia Scuola Tecnica Michelangelo Buonarroti, where she studied Italian, arithmetic, algebra, geometry, accounting, history, geography, and sciences.
+In 1883, or 1884, at the age of 13, Montessori entered a secondary, technical school, Regia Scuola Tecnica Michelangelo Buonarroti, where she studied Italian, arithmetic, algebra, geometry, accounting, history, geography, and sciences.
 She graduated in 1886 with good grades and examination results.
 That year, at the age of 16, she continued at the technical institute Regio Istituto Tecnico Leonardo da Vinci, studying Italian, mathematics, history, geography, geometric and ornate drawing, physics, chemistry, botany, zoology, and two foreign languages.
 She did well in the sciences and especially in mathematics.

-She initially intended to pursue the study of engineering upon graduation, then an unusual aspiration for a woman.
+Initially, she intended to pursue the study of engineering upon graduation, an unusual aspiration for a woman at the time.
 By the time she graduated in 1890 at the age of 20, with a certificate in physics–mathematics, she had decided to study medicine, a more unlikely pursuit given cultural norms at the time.